ashemath/btw-img/README.md

 `./scripts/prepare-cloud-img.sh`

 ### scripts/launch-virtual-machine.sh:
-Launch a Virtual machine based on the contents of a .ini file.
+Launch a Virtual machine based on the contents of a .conf file.
 Example usage:
-`./scripts/launch-virtual-machine.sh -c default.ini`
+`./scripts/launch-virtual-machine.sh -c conf.d/default.conf`

 ### scripts/verify-deployment.sh:
 Example usage:
-`./scripts/verify-deployment.sh -c default.ini`
+`./scripts/verify-deployment.sh -c conf.d/default.conf`
 Wait for Libvirtd networking to update the DHCP address of our virtual machine, and display a helpful suggestion on how to connect to the shiny new virtual machine.